LucaK2805/EnderdragonAttack/README.md

 To use it, you also have to provide a Lobby and GameWorld.
 The GameWorld will be created by the Plugin, with copying the ExampleWorld, which has to be provided be the Server.

-A Lobby and ExampleWorld is provided in the "World" Folder.
+A Lobby and ExampleWorld is provided in the plugin resources.